Woowuo/New-Way-for-Comments/README.md

-# New Type of Languages
+# A new way to write your comments
 An inspiration, a system of new denotations could be built to represent comments.
 Writing comments is too annoying.

 ## Case1: Description of KMP algorithm